silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Set the unicodes of glyphs in a font based on a csv file,  format "glyphname,UID".
-Note that this will not currently remove any unicode values that already exist in unlisted glyphs
+Set the unicodes of glyphs in a font based on a csv file.
+With no header row, the csv format is assumed to be "glyphname,UID", otherwise column headers `glyph_name` and `USV` are used.
+Unicode values must be hex digits with no prefix.

+The input font may have any number of Unicode values associated with any glyph.
+In the case that there is exactly one for a specific glyph, then the first time that glyph appears in the csv, that Unicode value will be replaced.
+In subsequent mentions of that glyph, or if there are already more than one Unicode values associated with a glyph, new values are simply appended.

+When replacing or adding a Unicode value, any other glyph that has that same Unicode value will have it removed.

 ---
 ####  psfsetversion